-The city hall also has programs such as Disk Mata Atlântica, Caravana da Mata Atlântica, community gardens and Horta em Casa, which encourages the population to plant/develop gardens in their homes and communities in order to expand afforestation and green spaces in the city.
+The city also has programmes such as Disk Mata Atlântica, Caravana da Mata Atlântica, community gardens and Horta em Casa, which encourages the population to plant/develop gardens in their homes and communities in order to expand afforestation and green spaces in the city.

-Finally, the City Hall is launching the booklet "Green and Ecosystem-based Solutions in Buildings" to expand the knowledge of people and builders about natural solutions that they can adopt in their homes and construction.
+Finally, the city is launching the booklet "Green and Ecosystem-based Solutions in Buildings" to expand the knowledge of people and builders about natural solutions that they can adopt in their homes and construction.